Tulane Home Tulane Shield logo linking to site home page

 International Student Aid

-Unfortunately, financial assistance for international students is extremely limited.
-While international students are generally fully eligible for all merit scholarship opportunities offered by Tulane, access to Tulane’s need-based scholarship offering at the full-time undergraduate level is limited (and this type of aid is not offered to any SoPA undergraduates).
-In general, international students are ineligible for the various types of federal student aid resources offered by the U.S. Department of Education.
+Financial aid for international students is limited.
+While international students are generally eligible for our merit scholarships, they are ineligible for the various types of federal student aid resources offered by the U.S. Department of Education.
 A student must be a U.S. citizen or eligible noncitizen to receive U.S. federal student aid.
 Review Eligible Noncitizen for more details.
 If a student is ineligible to receive a U.S. federal student aid, then the student does not need to complete a Free Application for Federal Student Aid (FAFSA).

-We hope that the information below provides insight as to the types of assistance available for international students.
-In addition, we invite international students to gain additional information via http://www.edupass.org/finaid.
+We invite international students to gain additional information via http://www.edupass.org/finaid.

 Educational Loans